 Preparation of product-group specific requirements

-The energy efficiency of products is regulated in the EU based on two framework directives: the Ecodesign Directive and the Energy Labelling Directive.
-The directives have been implemented in Finland by the Ecodesign Act (1005/2008) and Decree (1043/2010).
-Under the framework directives, binding requirements are issued for individual product groups.
-The requirements are directly applicable in all EU countries.
+The energy efficiency of products is regulated in the EU by the Ecodesign Directive and the Energy Labelling Regulation.
+They have been implemented in Finland through the Ecodesign Act (1005/2008) and the Ecodesign Decree (1043/2010).
+The Ecodesign Directive and the Energy Labelling Regulation are implemented through product-group specific regulations, directly applicable in all EU countries.

 Different preparation processes for ecodesign and energy labelling requirements